nwakaku/alaba/opto_contract/README.md

 HBAR to HBARX swap and HBARX to Bonzo Finance Contract Address:
 `0x4Cbe23c9d2c27BBcd62d8B01Ab3D9289a346B0D1`

-All of the above Hedera contracts are verified on Hashscan, also can be checked on Hashscan.
+All Hedera contracts are verified on Hashscan and can be checked there.